 This class page is for the Research Project in the PSCI 2603 course (American Government for majors); however, it has basic research steps and tools that are useful for any research you do.
 If you find you need more help, use the Ask Us services.
 Library reference staff members can be reached in person and through phone and email.
 You may also contact the Subject Librarian for the Political Science Department, Brea Henson.

 Your textbooks are on course reserve at Sycamore Library.
 You can check them out for 2hrs at a time with your student ID.

 YOUR RESEARCH SUMMARY AND POSTER PRESENTATION

-Something new this semester!
 I am asking you to select a topic from three that I will provide, find some sources on the topic, and then make a poster that displays your information.
 I hope you enjoy this assignment.
 Don’t know how to get started?
 Don’t worry!
-That is our job—to teach you all about it.
-I hope you enjoy it.
+Your professor, teaching assistant, and Political Science Librarian, Brea Henson, can help you.

 STEP #1: Select your topic.

 I have selected three topics from which you will choose:

 The hardest part will be selecting just one.
 As you probably already know, each of these topics is incredibly interesting and important.